garysweaver/git-scripts/README.md

 git-scripts
 ===========

 Some scripts to use with Git that I use that might be handy for others.
+Please understand what they do before using them and use them at your own risk.

 ### Setup